sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 * Adjusting the create plant endpoint to take in a optional parameter if the plant is created within a specific space, part of this issue [#94](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/94)
 * Adjusted the methods for adding/deleting plants to/from a space, to ensure caretaker assignment is correct [#189](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/189)
 * Added test for [#192](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/192)
+* Fixed a bug where plant owners also get assigned as caretakers, when plant is created within a space [#200](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/200)

 ### Nordin
 This week I focused a lot on testing and documentation.